SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/data-viz-sentinel.md

 <img align="center" src="../images/intro-rs-images/ex-3.1-ndvi-expression.png"  vspace="10" width="600">

 10. Scroll down to the “Reference layer(s)” field.
 Click on “...” and check “s2-sr-negril-cloudfree-ndvi”.
 Click “OK.”
 11. Click on “... > Save to File…” next to the “Output” field.
-Name the file “s2-sr-ndvi-negril.” and click on “Save.”
+Save the file to the `outputs` directory, name the file `s2-sr-ndvi-negril`, and click on `Save`.
 12. Click “Run.”
 Once the process has finished running, click “Close” to close the window.
 Save the project.
 <img align="center" src="../images/intro-rs-images/ex-3.1-ndvi-canvas.png"  vspace="10" width="600">